-Each year, Metropolitan Planning Organizations (MPOs) are required to prepare a Unified Work Program (UWP), in cooperation with member agencies, to describe all anticipated transportation planning activities over the course of the upcoming grant fiscal year.
-As the designated MPO for the Bloomington-Normal urbanized area, the McLean County Regional Planning Commission (MCRPC) developed the UWP for grant fiscal year 2019 (July 1, 2018 to June 30, 2019) in compliance with the Fixing America's Surface Transportation (FAST) Act.
+Each year, Metropolitan Planning Organizations (MPOs) are required to prepare a Unified Work Program (UWP), in cooperation with member agencies, to describe all anticipated transportation planning activities over the course of the upcoming federal fiscal year.
+As the designated MPO for the Bloomington-Normal urbanized area, the McLean County Regional Planning Commission (MCRPC) developed the UWP for fiscal year 2019 (July 1, 2018 to June 30, 2019) in compliance with the Fixing America's Surface Transportation (FAST) Act.

-This UWP serves as a guide for the efficient use of local, state and federal funds to carry out transportation and related planning activities in McLean County, Illinois.
+This UWP serves as a guide for the efficient use of local, state and federal funds to carry out transportation, comprehensive, land use planning, and related activities in McLean County, Illinois.
 Pursuant to this, the UWP identifies proposed work activities to be carried out in the coming fiscal year and includes a line item budget in support of those activities.
 The work activities and budget were developed within the broader framework of a projected five-year work program, which reflects both the MCRPC's overall mission and the planning factors identified by the FAST Act.

-The UWP identifies several tasks to be performed in the five program categories, taking into account the planning factors identified in the FAST Act.
-See Exhibit-A Transportation Related Work Elements and Tasks.
-MCRPC will produce the required quarterly reports to the Illinois Department of Transportation Office of Planning and Programming on the progress of the projects identified in the UWP.
+The UWP identifies several tasks to be performed in the eight program categories, taking into account the planning factors identified in the FAST Act.
+See Exhibit A Work Elements and tasks.
+In the course of the upcoming fiscal year, MCRPC is required to produce quarterly reports to the Illinois Department of Transportation Office of Planning and Programming on the progress of the projects identified in the UWP.
 These reports will act as a performance dashboard for the tasks and the outcomes identified in the UWP.